 Current US figures show that approximately 1 in 8 U.S. women (just under 12%) will develop invasive breast cancer over the course of their lifetime.
 In 2011, an estimated 230,480 new cases of invasive breast cancer were diagnosed in women in the U.S., along with 57,650 new cases of non-invasive (in situ) breast cancer.¹

-The information available on this site is for women facing immediate treatment, and those who may make the decision to undergo breast reconstruction some years after their mastectomy.
-We also realize that breast reconstruction may not be right for everyone, so we have offered alternatives to surgery, including prosthesis or nothing at all.
+The information available on this site is for women facing immediate treatment, as well as those who may make the decision to undergo breast reconstruction some years after their mastectomy.
+We also realize that breast reconstruction may not be right for everyone, so we have offered alternatives to surgery, including prosthesis or doing nothing at all.